mullvad/mullvadvpn-app/docs/security.md

 ensure no network traffic leaks out unencrypted.

 We usually don't like the term "kill switch".
 Because it makes it sound like a big red button that the VPN client pushes when it detects a problem.
-Maybe that's how the clients who coined the term implemented it, but this app is much more proactive about it.
-This app applies strict firewall rules directly when it leaves the [disconnected](#disconnected) state and keeps those rules active and enforced until the app comes back to the disconnected state.
+This in turn gives the impression there might be a time window of insecurity between when the problem occurs and the app manages to "push" this virtual red button.
+Maybe that is how the clients who coined the term implemented it, but this app is much more proactive about stopping leaks.
-Said rules unsure that packets can only leave or enter the computer in a few predefined ways, most notably to the selected VPN server IP and port.
+This app applies strict firewall rules directly when it leaves the [disconnected] state and keeps those rules active and enforced until the app comes back to the [disconnected] state via an explicit user request again.
+Said strict firewall rules unsure that packets can only leave or enter the computer in a few predefined ways, most notably to the selected VPN server of course.
 If the tunnel were to come down and your operating system tries to route packets out via the normal network rather than through the VPN, these rules would block them from leaving.
 So rather than failing open, meaning if the tunnel fails your traffic leaves in other ways, we fail closed, meaning if the packets don't leave encrypted in the way the app intends, then they can't leave at all.

+Essentially, one can say that the app's "kill switch" is the fact that the [connecting], [disconnecting] and [blocked] states prevent leaks via firewall rules.

 ### Block when disconnected

-The "block when disconnected" setting in the app is regularly misunderstood as our kill switch.
+The "block when disconnected" setting in the app is regularly misunderstood as the kill switch.
 This is not the case.
-The "block when disconnected" setting only changes whether or not the [disconnected](#disconnected) state should allow traffic to flow freely or to block it.
+The "block when disconnected" setting only changes whether or not the [disconnected] state should allow traffic to flow freely or to block it.
 The disconnected state is not active during intermittent network issues or server changes, when a kill switch would normally be operating.